Sunbird-Ed/sunbird-perf-tests/README.md

   * PageAssemble
   * TenantInfo

-This scenario uses the following csv files.
-Ensure you have updated these csv files with contents and also copied on all the jmeter machines under **jmeter_installation_path/testdata**
+Ensure you have updated the csv files with contents and also copied on all the jmeter machines under **jmeter_installation_path/testdata**.
+This scenario uses the following csv files:
   * content.csv
   * collections.csv
   * dialcodes.csv